-My latest result is realizing the first model-dependent lower-limb prosthesis controller that utilizes real-time force feedback to complete the model.
+My latest result is realizing multi-contact lower-limb prosthesis walking that emulates human kinematic trends, without tuning between subjects, using real-time force feedback.
 These results are shown in the video below.
 To see more research videos and my publications, see my research page.

 I am passionate about scientific communication and enjoy putting together presentations for a variety of audience types.
 Below is a video of my favorite presentation for a general audience where I tell the story of how I wrote my first paper through a Star Wars themed animated comic.
 To see my other presentations, see my presentation page.